acerbilab/pyvbmc/initialCodePort/README.md

 ### Exceptions

 Currently, the aim is to use the standard python exceptions whenever it is sensible.
 Here is a list of those [exceptions](https://docs.python.org/3/library/exceptions.html).

-Please use fixtures when sensible and try to keep the total runtime of the tests as low as possible.

 ### Git commits